Johnson City police kill man during domestic dispute call

 Catlett refused to drop the weapon when ordered.
 At some point, he pointed the gun at officers and one of the officers shot him.
 Catlett was pronounced dead at the scene.
 No officers were injured.

-The TBI did not immediately release Catlett’s race or that of the officers involved.
+The TBI identified Catlett as white.
+It referred any questions about the officers to the Johnson City Police Department.
+A call to Johnson City Police Chief Karl Turner was not immediately returned on Wednesday.

 The TBI was called in at the request of District Attorney General Ken Baldwin and is continuing to investigate.
-A call to Johnson City Police Chief Karl Turner was not immediately returned on Wednesday.

 Sign up for Daily Newsletters